-Just by the law of averages, if you only speak to one or two, perhaps your ‘go-to’ lender, there’s almost zero chance that you’ll be offered the best available deal on the market.
+Just by the law of averages, seeking finance through just one or two lenders is highly unlikely to return the best available deal on the market.

-By shopping around and speaking to different types of lenders, including challenger banks, debt funds and specialist lenders, you’ll have far more visibility of the best available deals.
+By shopping around and speaking to different types of lenders, including challenger banks, debt funds and specialist lenders, developers have far more visibility of the best available deals.

 Putting down a large amount of equity as a deposit can be avoided, simply by finding a more generous loan offer with an alternative lender.